 Best Day Trips from Santa Fe

 Plan your next weekend trip to the stunning village of Jemez Springs for a guaranteed one-of-a-kind experience in one of New Mexico’s last remaining pueblos!
+It really is one of the most beautiful small towns in New Mexico!

 Jemez Springs offers plenty of natural and cultural attractions.
 It is located near Jemez Mountain Trail National Scenic Byway and surrounded by a 1.6-million-acre Santa Fe National Forest, which provides about 1000 miles of trail for hiking, biking, wildlife viewing, horseback riding, snowshoeing, cross country skiing, etc.